view more faculty

 Publications

 • Chun, Jennifer Jihye and Yang-Sook Kim.
-2018.
-“Feminist Entanglements with the Neoliberal Welfare State: NGOs and Domestic Worker Organizing in South Korea.”
-Political Power and Social Theory Volume 35
+2019.
+“Feminist Entanglements with the Neoliberal Welfare State: NGOs and Domestic Worker Organizing in South Korea,” pp. 147-68.
+In Gendering Struggles Against Informal and Precarious Work (Political Power and Social Theory, Volume 35) Bingley, UK: Emerald Publishing Limited.

 • Chun, Jennifer Jihye.
 2016.
 “Building Political Agency and Movement Leadership: The Grassroots Organizing Model of Asian Immigrant Women Advocates.”
 Citizenship Studies 20(3-4): 379-395